Changes around the town

 Mr George Barton founded the Watton Sawmills Co., circa 1913 on the Thetford Road site now occupied by the Fire Station and Malcolm Johnson's bungalow.
 Their brick offices still remain on the roadside adjoining the house known as "Lyndhurst" and during the 1930's these offices were used as the local Labour Exchange.

-The first International Stores in Watton where the East Anglian Insurance Brokers is now.
-2nd from right is Kitty Farrall, about 1912,
+The first International Stores in Watton where the East Anglian Insurance Brokers

 International Stores gutted by fire circa 1915.